This article is part of the Ultimate Guide to Knee Pain Relief.

 Our physicians and surgeons who specialize in treating knee pain can also help if you had a recent injury or your pain is persisting even after a period of rest and attempts at temporary activity modification.

-Request an Appointment with a Knee Doctor
+Schedule online with a Knee Doctor

 You might also like: